ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

 ``DO_SPP``: (Default: "false")
    Flag to turn SPP on or off.
 SPP perturbs parameters or variables with unknown or uncertain magnitudes within the physics code based on ranges provided by physics experts.

-..
-   COMMENT: What does SPP do?
-Need a description similar to the SKEB/SHUM/SPPT descriptions.

 ``ISEED_SPP``: (Default: ( "4" "4" "4" "4" "4" ) )
    The initial seed value for the perturbation pattern.